ArisGr/SPMalloc/README.md

 ## Spike Analysis Algorithm

 In this repo, you will also find our novel, spike-based algorithm designed for efficient data analysis and placement on heterogeneous memory systems.
-It is broken into a number of parts which can be described as such:
+It is broken into a number of files which can be described as such:

 - **main.py** : The main orchestrator of the spike analysis tool.
 It calls functions from all other modules to perform the full workflow: argument parsing, data extraction, spike detection, top-k spike selection, allocated bytes calculation, and output.